susanev/uw-stars-cse/week2/exercises.md

 # Exercises
 ## Week 2

-A. Write a for loop that produces the following output:
+A. Write a for loop that produces the following output

   `1 4 9 16 25 36 49 64 81 100`

-B. Write a piece of code that uses a for loop to compute and print the first 12 Fibonacci numbers:
+B. Write a piece of code that uses a for loop to compute and print the first 12 Fibonacci numbers

   `1 1 2 3 5 8 13 21 34 55 89 144`

-C. Write nested for loops to produce the following output:
+C. Write nested for loops to produce the following output

 ```
     1